An INSPIRED AND CREATIVE NEW COMMUNITY IN NORTHERN CALIFORNIA

-Dwell will offer contemporary single- and multi-family residences near the Marketplace.
+Dwell will offer contemporary single- and multi-family residences near the Tank District.
 Urban flats and town homes will front courtyards and streets amid neighborhood parks, community gardens, and athletic fields, all in a pedestrian- and bike-friendly setting.
 Landscaping will feature native plants and trees that offer shade and scenery.
 Project standards include progressive strategies to conserve water and integrate renewable energy sources.

 photo: HONEY RUN COVERED BRIDGE, MAY 3PM

 Perhaps best known for Chico State University and Sierra Nevada Brewing Company, Chico is also home to a growing number of tech entrepreneurs and other unique industries such as food processing, apparel design and manufacturing.
 Locals love the easy access to outdoor recreation, numerous public art and music events, and the college-town energy.
 Together with the lack of congestion, the slower pace, and the friendly spirit of its people, Chico offers a rich quality of life.

 Chico State has been rated a "top-10 regional public university in the West" by U.S. News and World Report since 1998, when the rankings began.
 From business, engineering, computer science, education, nursing and more, graduates are ready to support the needs of growing area-businesses.